BRACKETS-by-TRIAD/harbor-installer/harbor-installer-readme.md

 # Harbor Installer #

-Harbor installer is a command to add or update harbor in your project.
+Harbor installer is a command to install, update harbor in your existing project, or create a new harbor project.

 ## Install to your system ##